AlexandrosPol/AlexandrosPol.github.io/README.md

 ## Professional Summary

-A tech sales professional evolving into a Data Science and Machine Learning expert, with a solid foundation in Logistics & Supply Chain Management.
-My journey is marked by a passion for turning data into strategic insights, leveraging advanced analytics and data visualization to solve complex business problems.
-Proficient in Python, R, SQL, and visualization tools like Tableau, I aim to bridge the gap between data science and operational excellence, driving growth through informed decisions.
+Data Scientist and Machine Learning Specialist with expertise in tech-sales, logistics, finance, and quantitative analysis.
+Pursuing a Master’s in Data Science and Machine Learning.
+Microsoft Certified:
+Azure Data Scientist Associate.
+Proficient in Python, R, SQL, Azure ML, Tableau, and statistics.
+Experienced in data visualization and analysis to drive business decisions.
+Developed GitHub projects, including predictive analysis on the Titanic dataset.
+Seeking to leverage analytical and cloud computing skills in a Data Scientist role.

 ## Education